nih0n/terragasm/README.md

 # Terragasm

-This mod adds rumble when the player dies, takes damage, and hits.
+This mod adds rumble when the player dies, takes damage and hits.

 ## Requirements